Child Development/Early Childhood Education (Ph.D.)Doctor of Philosophy (Ph.D.)

 What is an intensive research experience?

 Research experience and expertise distinguishes the doctoral degree from other degrees in higher education.
 Doctoral students are offered many and varied opportunities to gain research experience through graduate research assistantships, working on faculty research projects, designing and carrying out research through a doctoral seminar, and thesis and dissertation research.
 We ensure that students experience all phases of a research project from conceptualization and design to data analysis, presenting results at a professional conference, and submitting scholarly papers to peer-reviewed journals.
 Our students present their work at local, state, regional, national, and international conferences and have their work accepted and/or published prior to graduation.
 Because our faculty members engage in a wide range of research using a variety of methodologies, students have opportunities to conduct qualitative and quantitative research, secondary data analysis, and to use various methodologies such as survey, interview, and observation techniques.
-Many of our students complete a series of courses to earn a Mixed-Methods Research Certificate.
+In addition, students may choose to complete a series of courses to earn relevant certificates.

 What kinds of teaching experiences will I have?